RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-06/customizing-interactive-report.md

   ![](images/run-ir3.png " ")

-8. In the report, you want to include **Cost** calculated with tax.
+8. In the report, suppose you want to include **Cost** calculated with tax.
 The computation you want to make is **Cost * 1.05**.
 You create a computed column in the interactive report.

   a) Select **Actions** > **Data** > **Compute**.